Chaim Noy

 Narrative Community: Voices of Israeli Backpackers.
 Detroit: Wayne State University Press.
 2007.

-Reviews on A Narrative Community:
+Reviews of A Narrative Community:

 Noy, Chaim & Erik Cohen.
 (Eds.), Israeli Backpackers: From Tourism to a Rite of Passage.
 N.Y.: State University of New York Press.
 2005

-Reviwes on Israeli Backpackers:
+Reviewes of Israeli Backpackers:

 Top of page